project-chip/connectedhomeip/docs/silabs/thread/DEMO_OVERVIEW.md

 ## Step 3: Build and Flash the MAD

-The Matter Accessory Device (MAD) is the actual Matter device that will be commissioned onto the Matter network and controlled using the ChipTool.
+The Matter Accessory Device (MAD) is the actual Matter device that will be commissioned onto the Matter network and controlled using the chip-tool.
 Prebuilt MAD images are available for the demo.

 Information on flashing and optionally building the Matter Accessory device is